x64dbg/docs/commands/debug-control/erun.md

 # erun/ego/er/eg

-Free the lock and allow the program to run, skipping first-chance exceptions.
+Free the lock and allow the program to run, **passing all first-chance exceptions to the debuggee**.

 ## arguments